janejzyu/DICOM/README.md

         * Manual deletion/edition to dicom and/or mask files
 Unfortunately, if there is adverserial attack, since x, y is loaded seperately, it can end up having different number of samples for a batch.
 It'd be nice to assert x, y has to be same size, raise an exception if there is a mismatching.

+* I assumed all image shape are the same.
+In the production pipeline, there should be a step to rescale/crop the image to the same shape at preprocessing phase.

 * constants can be saved as enums instand of variables in config.py